Do you have a question, a remark ? Please contact the author at email@example.com

 A universal mill is a derivation of the hammer mill with more sophisticated beaters as well as grinding tracks and sieves.
 Tip speed ranges from 40 to 100 m/s.

-product to be milled and throwing it either against a static
+the product to be milled and throwing it either against a

-target, either against another flux of accelerated particles
+static target, either against another flux of accelerated

 To achieve this purpose, speed of up to 250 m/s must be reached in order to give enough energy to the particles to break them at the impact.